LordShion/Django_Angular_Materialize/front/README.md

-# Front App with Django
+# Front single page webApp with Django and Materialize QuickStart

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.